By Sorsa Editorial

 Is there a free Twitter API for Python in 2026?

 No. The official X API no longer has a free tier.
-The pay-per-use model requires purchasing credits before making any request.
-There are no free credits for new accounts.
-Third-party providers sometimes offer free trials or limited free tiers - check individual providers for current offers.
+The pay-per-use model requires purchasing credits before making any request, and there are no free credits for new accounts.
+Some third-party providers offer free trials or limited free tiers, so check individual providers for current offers.
+For a full breakdown of which X API tiers remain free, see our analysis of whether the Twitter API is free in 2026.

 Can you get Twitter data with Python without an API key?

-Technically, yes, through web scraping using libraries like Twikit or Playwright.
-But scrapers break every 2-4 weeks when X.com rotates internal tokens and GraphQL identifiers, and you risk account bans.
-For reliable data access, an API key (either from X or a third-party provider) is the practical path.
-See our guide to scraping X for the technical approach, or our Twitter scrapers comparison for managed options.
+Technically yes, through web scraping with libraries like Twikit or Playwright, but scrapers break every 2 to 4 weeks when X rotates internal tokens and GraphQL identifiers, and you risk account bans.
+For reliable access, an API key (from X or a third-party provider) is the practical path.
+See our guide to scraping X for the technical approach or our Twitter scrapers comparison for managed options.

 How much does Twitter API access cost for Python developers?